 Finally, if you stay in-network, you often won’t have to deal with submitting claims yourself.
-The dental office and your insurance provide will handle that.
-If you are out-of-network, you may have to submit your own claims and wait to be reimbursed.
+The dental office and your insurance provider will handle that.
+If you are out-of-network, you may have to submit your own claims and wait to be reimbursed.1

 No. The two are not the same.

 Dental insurance is a type of health insurance where you pay a premium and after any deductibles or copays, insurance pays for covered dental expenses either in full or partially up to an annual maximum.

 Dental discount plans operate more like price clubs.
 You pay a fee, and you get access to certain discounted rates at select dentists.
 There’s no payout from the discount plan company to your dental provider.